stacklet/stacklet-admin/README.md

 Usage:

-To inialize your stacklet cli, follow the prompts in the `configure` command:
+To inialize your stacklet cli, either follow the prompts in the `configure` command or pass the values into the cli through options, e.g. `--api https://staging.stacklet.dev/api`:

 ```
 $ poetry shell